Chorionic Villus Sampling

 - Blood tests or ultrasounds during pregnancy show that your unborn baby is at increased risk of having a genetic disorder

 The results of CVS are often available earlier in pregnancy, compared with some other genetic tests, such as amniocentesis.
 Amniocentesis uses a needle to get samples of amniotic fluid.
 But CVS is not as accurate as amniocentesis.
 Other first trimester screening tests provide similar information to CVS, and may be used instead of CVS.

 What are the risks of chorionic villus sampling?

 Talk about the risks and benefits of CVS with your healthcare provider.
 The risks of CVS include:

-- Infection from the procedure, or passed from mother to baby
+- Infection from the procedure, or passed from you to the baby

-Another risk is fetal blood mixing with the mother’s blood.
-This may result in the mother's immune system destroying fetal blood.
+Another risk is fetal blood mixing with the birth parent’s blood.
+This may result in the birth parent's immune system destroying fetal blood.
 This problem is called Rh factor incompatibility.
-Mothers are given a medicine called Rh immunoglobulin after the procedure to prevent this from happening.
+Pregnant people are given a medicine called Rh immunoglobulin after the procedure to prevent this from happening.

-Some women may not be able to have CVS.
-For example, if you have a vaginal infection such as herpes or gonorrhea.
+Some people may not be able to have CVS.
+For example, if you have a vaginal infection, such as herpes or gonorrhea.

 How do I get ready for chorionic villus sampling?